bernatferragut/MESSAGE-PROJECT/2.Concept2Realization/PROJECT-304-EN.md

 14. DISTRIBUTION - EXHIBITION - DISSEMINATION - PROMOTION - PLANS

-The project will be on the web stored in the EOS Blockchain in a descentralized system.
+The project will be hosted on the new web 3.0 stored on the EOS Blockchain in a descentralized way.
 Each of the pieces will be ecrypted and sold in crytpocurrencies as payment method.
 The payments and shipping will be handled through the website.

 It will be promoted throught the SAT, GESU and other known Montreal Art Centers.